AaronVenema/regexTutorial/gist.md

 ### OR Operator
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>
 The OR operator (|) allows for two result cases.
-For example if we wanted an email ending in .com or .net (.com | .net).
+For example if we wanted an email ending in .com or .net (.com | .net) which isnt present in this statement.

 ### Character Classes
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>